Kancharla Group Members Page

 Postdoctoral Researcher

 Dr. Kumar is an organic chemist with extensive experience in method development and synthesis of hetero cyclic compounds of biological importance.
-He obtained a PhD degree in chemistry from Jawaharlal Nehru University, India, in 2021.
+In 2021, he obtained a PhD degree in chemistry from Jawaharlal Nehru University, under the supervision of Dr. Tadigoppula at the Central Drug Research Institute, India.
 His dissertation work focused on the Ruthenium and Palladium catalyzed synthesis of highly substituted indole and quinoline derivatives.
-Currently he is synthesizing a series of novel tambjamines for antimalarial testing.
+Dr. Kumar joined the Kancharla lab in January 2023, and currently he is synthesizing a series of novel tambjamines and prodiginines for antimalarial and antileishmanial testing.

 ...